-- A. To assure his readers of the truth of what they had been taught. - B. To help them understand how Israel's rejection of Jesus and the Gentiles' entrance into the kingdom of God are part of God's plan. - C. To clarify that Jesus did not teach that his bodily return would come immediately but that there would be a period between his resurrection and his return. - D. To emphasize that they need not fear any mere earthly power such as Rome.
+- A. To assure his readers of the truth of what they had been taught. - B. To help them understand how Israel's rejection of Jesus and the Gentiles' entrance into the kingdom of God are part of God's plan. - C. To clarify that Jesus did not teach that He would return immediately but that there would be a period between His resurrection and His return. - D. To emphasize that they need not fear any mere earthly power such as Rome.